vpershukov/pfe/README.md

-This Specialization builds on fundamental programming concepts including data structures, networked application program interfaces, and databases, using the Python programming language.
+This Specialization builds on fundamental programming concepts including data structures, networked application program interfaces, and databases, using the Python programming language.\n
 The purpose of the Capstone Project is to design and create your own applications for data retrieval, processing, and visualization.